Edmund Kurtz: Career

 In 1924, Kurtz debuted in Rome, and the following year made his debut in Berlin.
 Both performances were successful and led to solo appearances in the main European cities.
 In Paris, Pablo Casals recommended Kurtz to continue his studies with Diran Alexanian.

 From 1926 to 1927, Kurtz was the principal cellist of the Bremen Opera orchestra, and from 1932 to 1936 the principal cellist of the Prague German Opera orchestra under George Szell.
 He then moved to the United States, where he served as the principal cellist of the Chicago Symphony Orchestra.
 He then also played in a piano trio formation, the Spivakovsky Trio, with violinist Tossy Spivakovsky and his brother Jascha as the pianist, touring internationally.

 In 1944, Kurtz relinquished his post in Chicago to focus on his solo career.
 His first American appearance as soloist was in Dvořák's Cello Concerto with the NBC Symphony Orchestra under Arturo Toscanini in 1945.
 This performance was recorded live, and remains Toscanini's only recording of the concerto.
 Other recordings include the Cello Sonata of Sergei Rachmaninoff with William Kapell, which received praise by Tim Page of The Washington Post, and Prokofiev's Cello Sonata with Artur Balsam, which was the first recording of the work.

 Kurtz often played a Stradivari cello from 1724, named the "Hausmann", after Robert Hausmann, the cellist of Joseph Joachim's string quartet.
 He played several premieres of compositions dedicated to him, including Ernst Krenek's Suite for cello solo, Op.
-84, Alberto Ginastera's Pampeana No 2, and Darius Milhaud's Elegie and Cello Concerto No. 2, which he performed with the New York Philharmonic conducted by Artur Rodzinski in November 1946.
-He was the soloist in the first American performance of Khatchaturian's Cello Concerto, with Serge Koussevitsky conducting the Boston Symphony Orchestra in 1948.
+84, Alberto Ginastera's Pampeana No. 2, and Darius Milhaud's Élégie, Op.
+251, and Cello Concerto No. 2, which he performed with the New York Philharmonic conducted by Artur Rodziński in November 1946.
+He was the soloist in the first American performance of Khatchaturian's Cello Concerto, with Serge Koussevitzky conducting the Boston Symphony Orchestra in 1948.